MUN3N3Z/MUN3N3Z/README.md

 Hello there!👋

-- 🔭 I’m currently working on my python course on Sololearn
+- 🔭 I’m currently taking cs50 at Yale
-- 🌱 I’m currently learning how to code in Python
 - I hope to start a new project here soon!